 As a contractor, it’s always important to be ready for the year ahead, but when it comes to the 2021/22 financial year it’s even more vital.
-That’s because new IR35 legislation comes into effect on April 6th and could impact your contracts and the amount of tax you pay.
+That’s because new IR35 legislation changes come into effect on April 6th and could impact your contracts and the amount of tax you pay.

-IR35 is not the only thing you need to be aware of if you’re self-employed either, with various financial areas of your business crying out for attention.
+IR35 changes are not the only thing you need to be aware of if you’re self-employed either, with various financial areas of your business crying out for attention.
 Get them in order now for an organised and stress-free year ahead.

 Understand your financial position

 Putting systems in place now that help you to understand your financial position and check up on it at any given time throughout the year will ensure you can maximise your tax planning opportunities.
 Knowing what your tax liabilities will be in advance will allow you to be fully prepared for them and prevent any nasty surprises.

 Pension contributions made personally can be used to reduce or eliminate the amount of tax you pay at the higher tax rates while contributions made through your company can be a tax efficient way to get money from your business, provide for your future and reduce your Corportion Tax bill.
 This is where Brookson Financial, our sister company, or an independent financial adviser, will be able to advise.